 - The opportunity to take part in Reigate’s New Music Fest – both behind the scenes and on the stage

 Music students will be required to participate in at least one College music group throughout the duration of their studies and can select from: Chamber Ensemble, Choir or Band.
 In addition to course specific experiences, students also have the opportunity to get involved in the College’s Activities Programme.

 All students need to gain an experience of the work place during their time at College and for students studying vocational courses it should ideally be linked to one of their subject areas.

-The course is assessed through a formal examination in June and externally assessed coursework, both for Composition and Performance.
+The course is assessed through a formal examination in June of the second year and externally assessed coursework, both for Composition and Performance.

 The exam board for this A Level is Eduqas.